spec

 xxx_par("FPGA" [, file]) or mca_par("FPGA" [, file])

 With no arguments returns the version number of the currently loaded FPGA image.
 The value should be considered as a 16-bit hexadecimal number with the upper byte holding the major FPGA image version number and the low-order byte the minor version.
 For example, a value of 0x0102 would be version 1.02.
 (The argument "firmware" is also recognized, although technically, the "firmware" and FPGA image are different.
-The "firmware" is non volatile and is updated with a utility provided by Measurement Computing.)
+The "firmware" is non volatile and is updated with a utility provided by Digilent.)

 xxx_par("io_config" [, val])